Skip to main content

 Snakes, dogs and humans are kept perfectly safe as no one is able to actually make contact with any of the venomous reptiles.

 If you'd like to sign up, we suggest that you do so right away.
-Just because the date you want is weeks or months away, there are a limited number of time slots available for each location.
+Just because the date you want is weeks or months in the future, there are a limited number of time slots available for each location.
 Once they're full, they're full!

 To Participate, Pre-Registration is Required!